Four days in St. Raphael

-As I mentioned in my article on Provence, we intended our trip in September 2015 to be Paris and Provence but in looking at the guide books which included the Cote d’Azur, it seemed silly not to see this area which is about two hours from Avignon (or closer to 4 when you get lost in Avignon and then again in Frejus).
-I didn’t expect to like it as much as I did but I would totally go back.
-I would love to take my daughter and two grandsons.
-Obviously as a semi retired attorney and teacher I don’t fit into the Cannes and St. Tropez lifestyle of huge yachts and uber wealth but St. Raphael is fairly laid back (if you go in the fall) and there’s so much beautiful countryside within an easy driving distance.
+When my sister asked me to take her to Provence (see Provence, Provence, wherefore art thou Provence? post), the original itinerary was a few days in Paris and then Provence, seeing the towns and sights I had seen on my first bike trip.
+But in looking at my guide book, which included the Cote d’Azur, it seemed silly not to see this area which is about two hours from Avignon (or closer to 4 when you get lost in Avignon and then again in Frejus).
+I didn’t expect to like it as much as I did but I would totally return.
+As a semi retired attorney and teacher, I don’t fit into the Cannes and St. Tropez lifestyle of huge yachts and uber wealth but St. Raphael is fairly laid back (if you go in the fall) and there’s so much beautiful countryside within an easy driving distance.

 Once on the A7, we had no problems getting to Aix and then to the A8 and the Frejus exit.
 We found some parking near the centro, stopped in the tourist office, then wandered to a little square where they were willing to let us share an antipasto plate plus have a glass of wine, even though they were getting ready to close.